Everest13/leetcode_tasks/README.md

 #2125.
 Number of Laser Beams in a Bank.
 Dest .cmd/num-laser-beams-bank \
 #2225.
 Find Players With Zero or One Losses.
 Desc .cmd/players-with-losses \
 #2385.
 Amount of Time for Binary Tree to Be Infected.
 Dest .cmd/amount-time-binary-tree-infected \
+#2516.
+Take K of Each Character From Left and Right.
+Dest .cmd/k-char-left-right \
 #2610.
 Convert an Array Into a 2D Array With Conditions.
 Dest .cmd/convert-arr-into-2D \
 #2706.
 Buy Two Chocolates.
 Dest .cmd/buy-two-chocolates \
 #2807.
 Insert Greatest Common Divisors in Linked List.
 Dest .cmd/insert-divis-link-list \